-In 2016, the staff also revised the definition of a degraded cornerstone from two White inputs in a cornerstone to three White inputs because of Commission direction in SRM-SECY-15-0108, “Recommendation to Revise the Definition of Degraded Cornerstone as Used in the Reactor Oversight Process” Because there was no documented technical basis for the criterion of two White inputs being equivalent to one Yellow input, the staff developed a technical basis in SECY-15-0108.
+In 2016, the staff also revised the definition of a degraded cornerstone from two White inputs in a cornerstone to three White inputs because of Commission direction in SRM-SECY-15-0108, “Recommendation to Revise the Definition of Degraded Cornerstone as Used in the Reactor Oversight Process,” dated December 2, 2015 (ML15335A559).
+Because there was no documented technical basis for the criterion of two White inputs being equivalent to one Yellow input, the staff developed a technical basis in SECY-15-0108.
 Based on a probabilistic risk assessment and a review of supplemental inspection reports, the staff determined that three White inputs were more equivalent to one Yellow input, and indicative of degraded performance.
-The staff issued a report documenting the basis for the recommendation ML14350B164) and summarized the data analysis to support the recommendation (ML14350B180).
+The staff issued a report documenting the basis for the recommendation (ML14350B164) and summarized the data analysis to support the recommendation (ML14350B180).

 Multiple/Repetitive Degraded Cornerstone Column – A licensee in this column would have assessment inputs that result in a repetitive degraded cornerstone, multiple degraded cornerstones, multiple Yellow inputs or a single Red input.
 A repetitive degraded cornerstone is a cornerstone that has been degraded for more than five quarters, with the addition of another White input in any cornerstone during that period.
 These different combinations warrant an increase in the level of interaction from the previous column since the quantity of cornerstones affected, length of time a single cornerstone is degraded, or the number of significant inputs indicates a systemic and pervasive degradation of licensee performance.
 Performance in this column also warrants the consideration of additional regulatory actions (e.g., Confirmatory Action Letter or Order) as necessary since these performance deficiencies may represent a significant reduction in safety margin.
 The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
-The NRC will perform supplemental inspection IP 95003, “,” to determine the breadth and depth of the performance deficiencies.
+The NRC will perform supplemental inspection IP 95003, “Supplemental Inspection Response to Action Matrix Column 4 (Multiple/Repetitive Degraded Cornerstone) Inputs,” to determine the breadth and depth of the performance deficiencies.
 Following the completion of the inspection, the NRC will decide whether additional agency actions are warranted, including additional supplemental inspection, a demand for information, or issuance of an order, up to and including a plant shutdown.
 A Confirmatory Action Letter (CAL) will, at a minimum, document licensee commitments contained in their performance improvement plan.
 These regulatory actions may also be considered prior to the completion of the supplemental inspection, if warranted.
 While these regulatory actions are not mandatory, except for issuance of a CAL, the regional office should consider each of them when significant new information regarding licensee performance becomes available.
 These regulatory actions should be implemented, when appropriate, in accordance with the NRC Enforcement Manual.
 Due to the depth and breadth of performance issues reflected by a plant being in this column, it is prudent to ensure actual performance improvements have been made prior to closing out the inspection findings and exiting this column of the Action Matrix.
 IMC 0305 includes specific information to consider prior to closing out inspection findings, customized follow-up actions, and documentation of Agency decisions.
 The licensee is also expected to conduct a third-party safety culture assessment.